gkwarner/bsc-phase-three-project/README.md

 ### Predictive model of PGA tour players performance to determine if they should be considered for a sponsorship or not to maximize the companies profit.

 ## Business Problem:
-### Callaway wants to expand their sponsorship program to become even more known.
-They would like to sponsor players who have been improving and are likely to be in the spotlight in the coming years.
+### Callaway golf team has came to us looking for new players to sponsor.
+They want us to analyze data and determine which players are worthy of a sponsor.
+In order to make a useful model predicting which players should be sponsored, we had to acknowledge that many of the top end players  already have sponsors.
+We determined that using improvement over the years would show the Callaway team which players are most likely to keep getting better, therefore deserve a sponsorship.

 ## Data:
 ### The pgaTourData from Kaggle was used for our analysis.
 This data set contains 18 columns and 526 unique players from 2010-2018.
 We removed rows with missing data and filtered the money column to only include players who have made over $500000.
 After this, we had 438 unique players.